mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 using rp2040+sen5x as a fancy meter device, without needing any other setup (servers, dbs, cloud infra, internet or anything else external - it's all on-device local).

+All data that script collects is only stored in volatile memory, and should be exported from device and preserved in a more permanent manner before shutting down or relocating it as necessary.

 .. contents::
   :backlinks: none